Privicore

 2.

-Policy evaluates data size and classification
+Policy evaluates data size and classification from configuration

 3.